circonus/product-docs/circonus3/visualizations/pie.md

 # Working with Pie and Donut Charts

-Pie and donut visualizations provide a quick breakdown of overall composition as well as a comparison of slices to an overall pie.
+Pie and donut visualizations provide a quick breakdown of the overall composition as well as a comparison of slices to an overall pie.
 If you're specifically looking to compare slices, this is better done with a bar chart.
 Please note that pie and donut visualizations are optimized for logs and trace data.

 ![Pie and Donut Visualization](../img/visualizations-pie.png)

 ## Pie or Donut Chart Aggregations

 In Circonus, slice size is determined by metric aggregation.
-The following metric aggregations are available:
+The following metrics aggregations are available:

 - The **Count** aggregation returns a raw count of the elements in the selected index pattern.